Skip to product information

 Full Description

 Sharpening tools is a fundamental skill set every woodworker should learn in order to not only maintain their tools, but to aid in the enjoyment of using hand tools.
 In this two day class we will explore the art and principles of sharpening several of the basic tools found in the hand tool woodworker’s toolkit.
-Beginning with basic edge tools, such as chisels and planes, then moving to saws and card scrapers, Jeremy will demonstrate and discuss various techniques and sharpening mediums used for achieving a truly sharp cutting edge.
-Participants will then be able to practice techniques demonstrated on their own tools.
+Beginning with basic edge tools, such as chisels and hand planes, then moving to hand saws and card scrapers, Jeremy will demonstrate and discuss various techniques and sharpening mediums used for achieving a truly sharp cutting edge.
+Participants will then be able to practice techniques demonstrated on their own tools in order to help build confidence in their own abilities.

 Class Syllabus